- News Releases

 Prostate cancer is the second most common cancer in men worldwide.
-It's important that men are screened for the disease to catch it early, and a study in 2017 shows that exercise and physical activity as an additional therapy may help improve patient outcomes.
+It's important that men are screened for the disease to catch it early, and a study in 2017 shows that exercise and physical activity as additional therapy may help improve patient outcomes.

 Journalists: Broadcast-quality video (1:02) is in the downloads at the end of this post.
 Please courtesy: "Mayo Clinic News Network."
 Read the script.

 Exercise is good for the body, and that holds true for men with prostate cancer.

 "What we found is that exercise and general health can actually have an effect not just on the tumor biology, but how some of the treatments work on that biology," says Dr. Mitchell Humphreys, a Mayo Clinic urologist.

 It's part of an emerging science called "physiological oncology" or "exercise oncology."

 "They want to maximize how they're doing from a cardiovascular standpoint, which means the healthier their body is, the better they're going to do from their cancer, both before treatment, during treatment, and even after treatment," says Dr. Humphreys.

 But before men with prostate cancer begin working out and improving overall fitness, it's important to talk to a health care provider.

 "It doesn't come down to an individual, specific exercise.
 A lot of these programs have to be built to the individual.
 There needs to be some thoughtful considerations about how they're done and how patients employ them," says Dr. Humphreys.